 Suppose \(V=\field^{m,n}\text{,}\) the vector space of \(m\times

-n\) matrices.
-If \(A\) is such a matrix, we define \(A^*\) to be its conjugate transpose.
+n\) matrices with entries in \(\field\text{.}\) If \(A\) is such a matrix, we define \(A^*\) to be its conjugate transpose.
 That is, \(A^*=\conj{A^T}\text{.}\) Then

 Since an inner product is the same concept as the dot product extended to vector spaces, we have access to many similar concepts, such as orthogonality.

-If \(V=\poly\text{,}\) the set of all polynomials, with the inner product given in Example 1.3.3, then \(p(x)=x-x^3\) is orthogonal to \(q(x)=x^2+7x^8\text{.}\) This follows because each term in \(p(x)\conj{q(x)}\) is an odd power of \(x\) whose integral on the interval \([-1,1]\) will be zero by symmetry.
+If \(V=\poly\text{,}\) the set of all polynomials, with the inner product given in ExampleΒ 1.3.3, then \(p(x)=x-x^3\) is orthogonal to \(q(x)=x^2+7x^8\text{.}\) This follows because each term in \(p(x)\conj{q(x)}\) is an odd power of \(x\) whose integral on the interval \([-1,1]\) will be zero by symmetry.

 In an inner product space, we say that \(\basis{\vvec}{m}\) is an orthogonal set if each vector is nonzero and each pair of vectors is orthogonal to one another.